Testing the isotropy of high energy cosmic rays using spherical needlets: Monte Carlo experiments

-\paragraph{\hypalt{b}} A second family of alternative is a toy model for the repeating emission of events from a small number of sources, as explained in the Introduction.
+A second family of alternatives is a toy model for the repeating emission of events from a small number of sources, as explained in the \hyperref[sec:introduction]{Introduction}.
 Here we assume that the $n_s$ sources are uniformly distributed, although in a realistic case, we can expect any type of astrophysical sources to follow the local matter density of the cosmic structure (which would make the detection of anisotropy easier).
-This generalisation is straightforward enough that we do not discuss it further at this stage.
-Conditionally to those positions, the $X_i$ are distributed along a mixture of $n_s$ Gaussian densities centred on the sources (to take into account the error in the measurement of the incidence angle or the deflection of the charged particle by Galactic magnetic fields) multiplied by the coverage function ($g$) of the instrument.
-Namely
+This generalization is straightforward enough that we do not discuss it further at this stage.
+Conditionally to those positions, the incidental directions are distributed along a mixture of $n_s$ Gaussian densities centred on the sources (to take into account the error in the measurement of the incidence angle or the deflection of the charged particle by Galactic magnetic fields), namely,

-Such conditional densities are displayed on the first line of Figure~\ref{fig:H2exemple}.
-We considered the cases $n_s=10$ and $n_s=100$ and fixed $\theta = 10^\circ$.
-Note that if $n_s$ is much bigger that $n$, it is difficult to detect this kind of anisotropy (which can be detected only if at least one source has emitted more than one cosmic ray).
+This density is then modulated by the exposure $\varepsilon$ of the detector along equation (\ref{eq:density_observations}).
+Such conditional densities are displayed on the first line of Figure \ref {fig:H2exemple} with uniform and Pierre Auger exposures.
+We considered the cases $n_s=10$ and $n_s=100$ and fixed $\theta= 10^\circ$.
+Note that if $n_s$ is much bigger than $n$, it is difficult to detect this kind of anisotropy (which can be detected only if at least one source has emitted more than one cosmic ray).